Delayed growth is poor or abnormally slow height or weight gains in a child younger than age 5. This may just be normal, and the child may outgrow it.

 What to Expect at Your Office Visit

-The health care provider will examine the child and measure height, weight, and head circumference.
+The provider will examine the child and measure height, weight, and head circumference.
 The parent or caregiver will be asked questions about the child's medical history, including:

 - Has the child always been on the low end of the growth charts?